How Intern Connects to Your Tools

 What happens after you connect

-By the end of day one, Intern understands your workflow well enough to start taking tasks off your plate.
-By the end of week one, it's anticipating what you need before you ask.
+By the end of day one, they understand your workflow well enough to start taking tasks off your plate.
+By the end of week one, they're anticipating what you need before you ask.

 FAQ